john-waitforit/connect-four-dapp/README.md

 ## To run locally:
 ```
+rm -rf build
 truffle develop
 > compile
 > migrate
 ```

+Note: The `rm -rf build` is necessary because of the mix up between the contracts output and the npm builds for github pages that clash

 ## To open the frontend, type in another console:
 `npm run start`